Small-World-Electronics/tamago/README.md

 As of the time of writing:

 - Your code is only parsed each time you hit Run.
 Hitting this also sends the program back to the start.
+- If your code contains any errors the parsing will halt and the old code will run.
+This doesn't throw any errors at the moment. ( todo )
 - Stop just pauses execution.
 - Tick the Clock In box to sync the clock to your midi in source.
 - There are midi I/O selection dropdowns at the bottom.
 These are populated on launch, so any midi devices must be ready to go when you launch the app.